 Internal Server Error

 There may be several reasons why your Docebo application generates an internal error while configuring the user synchronization.
-First, make sure you follow the installation procedure as described in this article.
+First, make sure you follow the installation procedure as described in the Knowledge Base.
 If you have properly configured your integration then here follow some other reasons leading to that error:

 - Check if the Sandbox Mode option is selected in the Settings tab.
 The sandbox mode should be selected only if your Salesforce account is in trial mode, so uncheck this flag if your Salesforce account is either Pro or Dev.